Boreout: Consequences for employees

 Consequences of boreout for employees include dissatisfaction, fatigue as well as ennui and low self-esteem.
 The paradox of boreout is that despite hating the situation, employees feel unable to ask for more challenging tasks, to raise the situation with superiors or even look for a new job.
 The authors do, however, propose a solution: first, one must analyse one's personal job situation, then look for a solution within the company and finally if that does not help, look for a new job.
 If all else fails, turning to friends, family, or other co-workers for support can be extremely beneficial until any of the previously listed options become viable.

 Consequences for businesses

-Stock-Homburg empirically investigated the impact of the three boreout dimensions among service employees - showing that a crisis of meaning as well as a crisis of growth had a negative impact on the innovative work behavior.
+Stock-Homburg empirically examined the impact of the three boreout dimensions among service employees, showing that a crisis of meaning and a crisis of growth negatively affected innovative work behavior.
 Another study showed that boreout negatively affects customer orientation of service employees.

 Prammer studied a variety of boreout effects on businesses: